PowerShell Remoting From macOS To Windows Server

 Enter-PSSession -HostName [server name] -UserName Domain\User -SSHTransport

 And that's it!
-You should now be able to remotely execute Powershell as if you were using the GUI for the server.
+You should now be able to remotely execute PowerShell.